cfhutter3/rails-simple-job-board/README.md

 Rails version:
 	Rails 5.2.2

+Bundler version 2.0.1

-Check Gemfile for dependencies, but all binaries should be already installed in vendor/
+Check Gemfile for dependencies, but all gems should be already installed in vendor/

 To start server, run `bin/rails s` in this directory